CrunchyData/crunchy-katacoda/kube/basics/introop/03-cluster-delete.md

 # Deleting your PostgreSQL Clusters Using The Operator

-We created a couple of clusters in this class and perhaps you would like to clean them up from your cluster. in this final section we will cover how to delete your PostgreSQL clusters using the Operator.
+We created a couple of clusters in this class and perhaps you would like to clean them up from your environment.
+In this final section we will cover how to delete your PostgreSQL clusters using the Operator.

 ## Completely deleting a cluster and all its data.